Loreley Rock

 The Castles

-The castle density in this section is genuine and not merely tourist infrastructure.
-Most are medieval, built during the period of Rhine toll collection (12th-15th centuries) when the river was the primary commercial artery of the Holy Roman Empire and castle owners levied tolls on passing traffic.
-The most significant:
+The castle density in this section is genuine, not tourist infrastructure.
+Most are medieval, built during the Rhine toll-collection period (12th through 15th centuries) when the river was the primary commercial artery of the Holy Roman Empire and castle owners levied tolls on passing traffic.
+The tolls collected here funded some of the most aggressive castle-building in European history.

-Pfalzgrafenstein is a unique mid-river toll castle built on a small island in 1326 - still entirely surrounded by the Rhine, accessible only by the local ferry from Kaub in the right bank.
+Pfalzgrafenstein is a mid-river toll castle built on a small island in 1326, still entirely surrounded by the Rhine, accessible only by ferry from Kaub.
 Open April through October.
-The sight of a fully intact castle sitting in the middle of the river with boats passing on both sides is unusual enough to justify a detour.
+A fully intact castle sitting in the middle of a working river with commercial barges passing on both sides is unusual enough to justify a detour.

 Wine

 The Rhine Gorge slopes are planted almost entirely with Riesling.
-The steep slate soils and the river’s reflective heat give the Rhine Rieslings their specific character - higher acidity than Mosel Rieslings, more mineral, the wines ranging from bone-dry Trocken through Spatlese and Auslese styles.
-Most of the winery villages have a wine shop open during the week and a festival of some kind in autumn.
+The steep slate soils and the river’s reflected heat produce Rieslings with higher acidity than Mosel wines, more mineral character, ranging from bone-dry Trocken through sweeter Spatlese and Auslese styles.

 Where to Stay